Construction Site Safety Hazards That You Need to Know

-Synthetic mineral fibers are made primarily from rock, clay, slag, or glass.
+Another one of the safety hazards on a construction site, synthetic mineral fibers are made primarily from rock, clay, slag, or glass.
 These fibers are generally put into three groups into three general groups: fiberglass, mineral wool, and refractory ceramic fibers.
-There are more than 225,000 workers in the US exposed to synthetic mineral fibers in manufacturing and end-use applications.
+There are more than 225,000 workers in the U.S. exposed to synthetic mineral fibers in manufacturing and end-use applications.
 Learn from OSHA how you can be better prepared for this exposure.

 Above all, your safety is very important to us.
 PeopleReady hopes these tips about hazards in construction help keep you healthy and on the job.
 We also provide access to a variety of construction jobs within your local community.
 Our app, JobStack, lets you apply to jobs 24/7 and choose ones that fit your skill set and schedule.

 Meanwhile, if you’re a skilled laborer or tradesperson, our specialized subdivision, PeopleReady Skilled Trades, can connect you with jobs in construction.
 For example:

 - Cleanup crew members